 Morphine and other opioids also impact the body’s management of all other hormones, including thyroid and metabolism hormones, growth hormones, adrenaline, and pituitary hormones.
 This can change one’s mood, appetite, and physical growth, among other effects.

-Morphine and fentanyl, in particular, have an adverse impact on the immune system.
+Immune system: Morphine and fentanyl, in particular, hurt the immune system.
 They can suppress one’s immune response, leading to an increased risk of illness and infection.
 The cause is believed to be interaction with the mu-opioid receptors in the brain, which regulate all immune cells.
 The impact on the pituitary and adrenal glands also changes how the immune system responds to infections.

 Serious side effects may require emergency medical attention, especially when an overdose or allergic reaction is the issue.
-Otherwise, side effects that are uncomfortable may need prescription help.
+Otherwise, uncomfortable side effects may need prescription help.
 Again, the most common side effect is constipation, which should be treated with laxatives or fiber supplements, as it can be harmful.

 You should always discuss concerns about your medication and its side effects with your doctor.
 Short-term side effects are managed differently from long-term effects, and it is important to know which side effects may be risky for you.